For a list of scheduled employment and immigration workshops, including workshops specifically dedicated to OPT, click here.

 Students with a 24-Month STEM extension cannot begin new employment or report a change to their employment without first following the applicable steps below:

-- For changes with the current employer, within 10 days of the changes being made you must submit an updated I-983 Training Plan detailing the change (e.g., supervisor, new responsibility, change in location), to OISS.
+- For changes with the current employer, within 10 days of the changes being made you must submit an updated I-983 Training Plan detailing the change (e.g., supervisor, new responsibility, change in location), through the STEM OPT Reporting Form.
 Please check with OISS if you are unsure if you need to submit an updated I-983 Training Plan.

-- If you are ending employment, you must complete and submit to OISS a completed final employment evaluation from page 5 of the I-983 Training Plan within 10 days of ending the employment.
+- If you are ending employment, you must submit through the STEM OPT Reporting Form a completed Final Self Evaluation from page 5 of the I-983 Training Plan signed in ink by you and your employer within 10 days of ending the employment.

-- To begin new employment, you must submit a new STEM Extension Request Form and I-983 Training Plan.
+- To begin new employment, you must submit through the STEM OPT Reporting Form a new I-983 Training Plan signed in ink by you and your employer.
 The new I-983 must be confirmed by OISS as being complete and meeting all STEM program requirements before you can begin the new employment.

 Ending STEM Extension, Departing the U.S., and Changes of Status